lyon-fnal/cloud-chamber/README.md

 In principle, the above and some dry ice (see below) are all you need.
 I got some extra stuff, all from Amazon, that have been helpful,

 * A [wash bottle](https://www.amazon.com/gp/product/B005Z4RGQW/ref=od_aui_detailpages00?ie=UTF8&psc=1) is convenient for squirting the alcohol onto the felt. $5.09
 * 2% Thoriated [welding rods](https://www.amazon.com/gp/product/B01BKYV9JU/ref=od_aui_detailpages00?ie=UTF8&psc=1) are a tiny bit radioactive and are a great source to put in the cloud chamber (the IOPScience article/movie uses them).
 I bought a pack of 10 for $11.49.
 Not sure what to do with the other nine welding rods.
 You can't buy just one.
+I guess I need to learn welding.
 * Blue tack or [poster tack](https://www.amazon.com/gp/product/B000BKQDB4/ref=od_aui_detailpages00?ie=UTF8&psc=1) is great for holding up the welding rod
 * Good [gloves](https://www.amazon.com/gp/product/B06Y13FZ45/ref=od_aui_detailpages00?ie=UTF8&psc=1) for handling the dry ice.
 These are now apparently out of stock.
 * The movie/article uses black duct tape.
 I didn't really need any.